Dean Fortin

 Dean Fortin (born March 1, 1959) served as mayor of Victoria, British Columbia, from 2008 to 2014.

 Dean Fortin was first elected to city council in 2002 and became the 51st Mayor of Victoria on November 15, 2008.
 He was sworn into office for a second term on December 8, 2011.
 He was defeated by Victoria city councillor Lisa Helps on November 15, 2014.
 In August 2015, he was named the executive director of Pacifica Housing.

-Fortin has a B.A.(Geography), JD (law) and M Ed (Counselling).
-He was executive director of the Burnside Gorge Community Association for 17 years before being elected Mayor.
+Fortin was the executive director of the Burnside Gorge Community Association for 17 years before being elected Mayor.
 Previously, he helped establish and operate the Victoria Association for Street Kids for seven years.
 He has practiced as a lawyer in both Whitehorse and Victoria.

 Fortin's priority was building affordable housing and tackling the issue of homelessness.
 Other priorities included encouraging sustainable development, enhancing downtown safety and vibrancy, and advancing a green transportation strategy.

 Between 2015 and 2018 Fortin was the executive director of Pacifica Housing, a charitable organization that provides affordable housing to low-income families, persons with disabilities, and persons experiencing homelessness across South Vancouver Island.
 Pacifica is one of the largest affordable housing providers on Vancouver Island.

+Education

+Dean Fortin first began his post secondary education in Kamloops, British Columbia at Thompson Rivers University (TRU), also known as Cariboo College at the time.
+He transferred from TRU in 1979 and in 2010 was recognized for being a distinguished alumni.
+He was awarded with the Public and Service to the Community Award for his commitment to the community.

+Fortin transferred to the University of Victoria (UVIC) where he would later complete his Bachelor of Arts degree in Geography.
+Subsequently from his bachelor degree, Fortin obtained a Masters degree in Education (Counselling and Public Administration) and he obtained an L.L.B (law), both at UVIC.